Tremeschin/Monolithium/.github/readme.md

 This will search a 8,388,608 blocks square in both positive X and Z directions.
 Note that all monoliths repeats every such value on any coordinate - there are 9 copies of each within the Far Lands on any given world!

-- `rustlith find --seed 617`
+- `rustlith search --depth seed --value 617`

 ### 🟡 Find seeds with spawn monoliths

 This will search for seeds that contains monoliths close to spawn.

-- Search 0 through 100k seeds: `rustlith spawn linear -t 100000`
+- Search 0 through 100k seeds: `rustlith search linear -t 100000`
-- Search 50k random seeds: `rustlith spawn random -t 50000`
+- Search 50k random seeds: `rustlith search random -t 50000`

 ### 🟢 2Pass heuristic method

 This heuristic finds seeds with _great potential_ for large monoliths, by only looking at the much rarer `hill` noise values, and discarding most seeds with poor `x, y, z` fractional parts offsets.

-- `rustlith spawn --radius 8192 random -t 5000000 --candidates --fast` (potential)
+- `rustlith search --radius 8192 random -t 5000000 --candidates --fast` (potential)
-- For each output, run `rustlith find --step 512 --seed <n>` (real area)
+- For each output, run `rustlith search --step 512 seed -v <n>` (real area)

 There's a couple improvements to this method:

 - Since this discards millions seeds a second, rayon work-stealing parallelism becomes an overhead.
-Passing `--chunks 1000` to `spawn` makes each work block process multiple seeds instead of one.
+Passing `--chunks 1000` to `search` makes each work block process multiple seeds instead of one.
 - The `hill` wraps around `2**19` blocks, so `--radius 262144` searches _"the whole world"'s_ potential.
 - For long searches, filter out candidates with at least `--area n` to ignore bad shuffling seeds.
-- Largest monoliths are basically guaranteed to hit a lattice point multiple of `1024` or even `2048`
+- Largest monoliths are basically guaranteed to hit a lattice point multiple of `1024`
 - At [`world::good_perlin_fracts`](../monolithium/monolithium/world.rs), one can tweak the treshholds for a "good" seed.

 Full command idea that broke many records: